sam81/pychoacoustics/pychoacoustics/doc/graphical_user_interface.rst

    the Windows operating system that may cut the sound buffer before it has ended resulting in audible clicks.

 .. _sec-edit_pref_dia_notifications:

+Response Box
+^^^^^^^^^^^^

+-  **Response Box Button Font** Choose the font for the response box button.

+-  **Correct Light Color** Choose the color of the feedback light after a correct response.

+-  **Incorrect Light Color** Choose the color of the feedback light after an incorrect response.

+-  **Neutral Light Color** Choose the color of the feedback light when specific feedback as to the correctness of the response is not given.
+   A light is instead simply flashed to acknowledge that the response has been recorded.

+-  **Off Light Color** Choose the color of the response light when the response light is off (that is when feedback of any kind is not being given.

+-  **Response Light Font** Choose the font of used to present text in the response light area when feedback is textual.

+- **Correct Response Text Feedback** Choose the feedback text to show in case of a correct response.
+If left to ``(Default)``, a default message will be shown in the language chosen for the response box (if available).
+Applies only if feedback is textual.

+- **Incorrect Response Text Feedback** Choose the feedback text to show in case of an incorrect response.
+If left to ``(Default)``, a default message will be shown in the language chosen for response box (if available).
+Applies only if feedback is textual.

+-  **Neutral Response Text Feedback** Choose the feedback text to show when specific feedback as to the correctness of the response is not given.
+If left to ``(Default)``, a default message will be shown in the language chosen for response box (if available).
+Applies only if feedback is textual.

+- **Correct Text Color** Choose the color of the feedback text to show in case of a correct response.
+Applies only if feedback is textual.

+- **Incorrect Response Text Feedback** Choose the color of the feedback text to show in case of an incorrect response.
+Applies only if feedback is textual.

+- **Neutral Response Text Feedback** Choose the color of the feedback text to show when specific feedback as to the correctness of the response is not given.
+  Applies only if feedback is textual.

+.. _sec-edit_pref_dia_notifications:

 Notifications